Minnesota Trout UnlimitedMinnesota Trout Unlimited

 • DONATE

-VOLUNTEER SPOTLIGHT: Scot Simmons
+Volunteer spotlight: Scot Simmons

 Scot Simmons, Twin Cities TU member and volunteer with Foster the Outdoors, recently had the opportunity to see the film Blackwaters Brotherhood in the Wild and volunteer with cast members from the film to share the joy of fly fishing with students and families in North Minneapolis.
 Thanks for sharing your reflections Scot! (pc James Edward Mills)